 54. Kleenex brand of tissues was used as gas mask filters during the WW1.

 55. An American hero in WW1 had the amazing ability to sense approaching mustard gas, hear incoming artillery before anyone else and even caught a German spy.
 He was awarded multiple medals including the purple heart.
-He was a dog (Sergeant Stubby).
+He was none other than a dog named Sergeant Stubby.

 Latest FactRepublic Video: